5 ways driving is set to change in the near future: air-cleaning cars to mind control

 "I could drive this car completely remotely," Sam told us, "so others [with disabilities] could do the same for different applications.
 I'd like to see it used in industry to put people back to work.
 Why not a harvester?
 Why not a train?
 They've still got their brains."

-The logical extension of that ambition, of course, would be to see this assistive technology adapted to suit everyday road driving, allowing even those with major disabilities to drive for themselves.
+The logical extension of that ambition, of course, would be to see this assistive technology adapted to suit everyday road driving, allowing even those with major disabilities to drive independently.

 It's a concept Arrow Electronics is working on with haste, so it may not be too long before driving becomes truly accessible to all.